 So what do they do and how do they make money?
-They are constantly reposting the content created by others
+They are constantly reposting on Instagram the content created by others.

 Besides, such type of content is also sometimes called User Generated Content (UGC).

 In general, this term is used in different ways in social media marketing.
-For example, if you see someone posting a picture of their outfit tagging the fashion brand they’re wearing, that’s a UGC as well.
+For example, if you see someone posting a picture of their outfit tagging the fashion brand they’re wearing, that’s also a UGC.

 Many people like to do it so much because they also hope that the brand they tagged will share their posts.
 They might as well share the content you repost and tag them.
 It will bring you more free traffic.

 Think about it, wouldn’t you proudly share on your Instagram story a post of yours that “was featured by 9gag”?
 I would.
 By doing it I will send my friends organically to the 9gag account to watch a piece of content they did spend a second to create!